kubernetes/enhancements/keps/sig-windows/3746-windows-root-fs-volume-size/README.md

 ### API server updates

-Update API server validation to allow `resources.limits.storage` to be specified on containers.
-While the feature is in development this validation will be gated on by a feature flag.
+- Add a new `ResourceRootFSStorage` constant in (k8s.io/api/core/v1/types.go)[https://github.com/kubernetes/kubernetes/blob/ffb4172ff18ff9edc19adff9c657da81c25aaf92/staging/src/k8s.io/api/core/v1/types.go#L5527-L5536]
-The relevant code is in [ValidateContainerResourceName](https://github.com/kubernetes/kubernetes/blob/ad18954259eae3db51bac2274ed4ca7304b923c4/pkg/apis/core/v1/validation/validation.go#L73-L86)
+- Update API server validation to allow setting `resources.limits.rootfs-storage` on Windows containers.
+Validation for this new resource type will look similar to validation for of ephemeral storage limits.
+A majority of this validation will be preformed by updating https://github.com/kubernetes/kubernetes/blob/master/pkg/apis/core/helper/helpers.go.
+While the feature is in development apiserver validation will only allow data to be persisted into the api-server if the feature gate is enabled.

 ### Kubelet updates